-The framework also informs Circular 0044/2019.
-This circular on leadership and management in primary schools, which supersedes the previous Circular 0070/2018, sets out the leadership model for primary schools.
+The framework also informs Circular 003/2018.
+This circular on leadership and management in post-primary schools sets out the leadership model for post-primary schools.
 It emphasises that, in accordance with the principles of distributed leadership, systems of school leadership and management should build on and consolidate existing school leadership and management structures in schools in line with best practice as articulated in the Looking at Our School framework.